 Enjoy mark making

 Encourage this any way possible.
-Use twigs to draw in sand or in mud.
-Use crayons or paint on large paper.
-Use spare wallpaper to create massive pieces of paper they can draw on.
+Consider twigs to draw in sand or in mud.
+Alternatively, use crayons or paint on large paper.
+Spare wallpaper is a great way to have massive pieces of paper they can draw on.

 Big play is great

 To be able to control a pencil your child will need shoulder strength.
 Big play or gross motor activities such as climbing or crawling will do this.
 This develops essential handwriting skills.